-I’m thinking about leading a BTB Group.
+I’m thinking about leading a BTB Community Group.
 What are the first steps I should take?

 Start with prayer–a lot of prayer.

 Listen to the voice of God.
-Ask the Holy Spirit to lead you to others with the same heart for racial reconciliation.
+Ask the Holy Spirit to lead you to others with the same heart for racial justice and reconciliation.

 Establish your purpose:

-If you are not a member already, request to join the Be the Bridge to Racial Unity Facebook group.
+If you are not a member already, join the Be the Bridge Online Community: BTB Connect.
+Create a profile and request the spaces relevant to you!

 Focus first on your own transformation and liberation.

-If you’re a POC, focus on self-care— limiting your intake of triggering material, news, videos, etc. Educate yourself by reading some of our recommended books and find a safe community to talk and engage with.
-You can join our POC Support Group.
-If you are a white person, start to intentionally listen to people of color and educate yourself on the issues.
+If you’re a POC, focus on self-care — limiting your intake of triggering material, news, videos, etc. Educate yourself by reading some of our recommended books and find a safe community to talk and engage with.
+You can join our BIPOC Community in BTB Connect.
+If you are a white person, start to intentionally listen to people of color and educate yourself on the issues; join our Foundations Community in BTB Connect.
+Look at our Be the Bridge Academy for courses that will help foster education, community, and healing.

 How do I find people to participate?